 “I-I think we’ve got a big p-problem,” I whispered, this time with a quavering voice.

 I showed them the message.

 “Wait here!”
 Manager went out, and we stayed in my room in the same, frozen positions, waiting.

-Suddenly something hit the window and we all screamed in the same time, jumping on one another.
+Suddenly something hit the window and we all screamed at the same time, jumping on one another.
 The light went out.
 Coincidence?
-I felt like we were in horror and some ghost will appear any moment.
+I felt like we were in a horror movie and some ghost will appear any moment.
 Even though, ghost would be better than hooded man, to be honest.

 Then we heard something like finger tapping, also on window.

 “God, i-is he there?”
 Inseong squeezed my stomach so hard that I groaned.